Can I Switch My Straight Talk Service To Another Phone?

 tracfone service on direct talk phone (sim)?

 Straight talk has a few good deals on their locked phones (east.g.
 Moto G7 Optimo Maxx for $50, e7 for $40) right now.
 Only their service is expensive.
-People seem to say these phones will work locked on tracfone; and then [1] Can I activate the phone on tracfone network with the (straight talk) sim that comes with the telephone?
+People seem to say these phones will work locked on tracfone; and then

 [2] If reply to [i] is NO, tin can I activate the phone on tracfone with a tracfone sim?
 Would I be using a BYOP sim, or a sim that came with a tracfone phone purchase?